blumixid/docs/troubleshoot/general.md

 # General services problems
 {: #general}

-*Last updated: 12 August 2016*
+Last updated: 18 September 2016
 {: .last-updated}

-{{site.data.keyword.Bluemix}} services problems might include a gateway time out error that occurs when you delete a service instance.
+{{site.data.keyword.Bluemix_notm}} services problems might include a gateway time out error that occurs when you delete a service instance.
 However, in many cases, you can recover from these problems by following a few easy steps.
 {:shortdesc}

 ## Service broker error occurs when you delete a service instance